nationalparkservice/DRR_Template/README.md

 # IMD_DRR_Template
 This is a template project to for use when drafting a data release report.
+Data Release Reports (DRRs) are created by the National Park Service and provide detailed descriptions of valuable research datasets, including the methods used to collect the data and technical analyses supporting the quality of the measurements.
+Data Release Reports focus on helping others reuse data, rather than presenting results, testing hypotheses, or presenting new interpretations, methods or in-depth analyses.

 # Install from GitHub
 remotes::install_github("nationalparkservice/IMD_DRR_Tempate")